Former Armstrong teammate admits to doping

 "Cycling is now a cleaner sport, many teams have adopted anti-doping policies and most importantly I know a clean rider can now win at the highest level.

-"I apologize to those I deceived.
+"I apologise to those I deceived.
 I will accept my suspension and any other consequences.
 I will work hard to regain people's trust."

 (Reporting by Steve Keating in Toronto; Editing by Eric Beech)